Averages in 11-Plus Mathematics

 Range

-The range is the difference between the highest and lowest values in a dataset.
-It provides a measure of how spread out the values are.
+The range is the difference between the highest and lowest values in a data set.
+It provides an indication of how spread out the values are.

 Solution: